ABOUT

 OUR WORK…

-"I'm just saying, I really like sex.
-We have no idea what sex would be like in a world that saw it basically as a good.
-A weird good.
-A good that can tip you over and make you want to do strange things.
+"I’m just saying, I really like sex.
+We have no idea what sex would be like in a world that viewed it basically as a good.
+A strange good.
+A good that can sweep you off your feet and make you want to do strange things.
 A good that can reveal your incoherence, your love of a little disorder, your love of a little control (adjust the dial as you like).
-A good that can make you happy, for a minute, before the cat starts scratching the corner of the bed, or the phone rings, or the kids mew, or you're hungry and sleepy, or you need another drink, or the cab comes. [...]
+A good that can make you happy, for a minute, before the cat starts scratching the corner of the bed, or the phone rings, or the kids mew, or you’re hungry and sleepy, or you need another drink, or the taxi comes. [...]

 — Lauren Berlant – read on